-11.PA.4 Apply movement skills and concepts in selected physical activities that meet the goals of a personal physical activity plan.
+12.PA.4 Apply movement skills and concepts in a variety of selected physical activities that meet the goals of a personal physical activity plan.

 GLO 2-Fitness The student will demonstrate the ability to develop and follow a Management personal fitness plan for lifelong physical activity and well- being.